45. Baltusrol Golf Club (Lower)

 100 Greatest History: Ranked since 1966.
 Highest ranking: No. 15, 1985-86.
 Previous ranking: 41

 Watch Golf Digest’s latest “Every Hole At” course videos below:

 Panelist comments, Baltusrol Lower:

 “It's amazing how Tillinghast was able to create an interesting and very challenging golf course on such a flat, relatively dull piece of terrain without anything appearing forced.
 The best part of the course to me are the greens, which are really subtle and in most cases, the entire green is cuppable.
 And the bunkers do a great job framing each green complex."

 “Some of the recent tree work is helping open up old sight lines and playing angles.
 The view from behind the 10th green, in particular, is certainly inspiring -- and one that was previously blocked by trees.”

 “Fantastic feel and spirit, and tremendous history.
 Walking through the clubhouse is like being in a golf museum.”

 “Long, punishing rough will most always force a player to hit a perfect recovery to avoid losing a shot.
 Even the intermediate rough is difficult to negotiate.”

 “It's a great Tillinghast but not his best.
 It just doesn't hold my interest level like a San Francisco GC or Somerset Hills.
-I'm not impressed with the recent work on the bunkers.
-They don't look like Tillinghast to me.”
+That being said, Gil Hanse and his team could change my opinion.”